Modern Foreign Languages

 French at Towngate Primary Academy

 The intention of the French curriculum at Towngate Primary Academy is that children are taught to develop an interest in learning other languages in a way that is enjoyable and stimulating.
-We encourage children’s confidence and creative skills.
-We strive to stimulate and encourage children’s curiosity about language.
-We help children develop their awareness of cultural differences in other countries. we strive to embed the skills of listening, speaking, reading and writing skills necessary to enable children to use and apply their French learning in a variety of contexts and lay the foundations for future language learning.
+We encourage children’s confidence, we strive to stimulate and encourage children’s curiosity about language.
+In planning with actively plan links to develop their awareness of cultural differences in other countries, through our protected characteristics, British values and curriculum enrichment opportunities.
+We strive to embed the skills of listening, speaking, reading and writing necessary to enable children to use and apply their French learning in a variety of contexts and lay the foundations for future language learning.

 How to Help at Home